linnarsson-lab/auto-annotation/Mouse_development/Attribute/Patterning/@PNT.md

 [doi: 10.1101/cshperspect.a007963.]

-Added with Ernest

-This group express Wnt3a
+This group expresses Wnt3a

-Might overla p With @HoxCaud and @SpnlC
+It might overlap With @HoxCaud and @SpnlC